pritesh-ranjan/Azure-DevOps/README.md

  5. *Dashboards*:  We can see and manage the current state and track the overall progress of our project.

 ### <img style="float: left;" src="resources/repos-icon-80.png?raw=true"> Azure Repos
+This is line for azure repo.
+This is line for azure repo.
+This is line for azure repo.
+This is line for azure repo.
+This is line for azure repo.
+This is line for azure repo.
+This is line for azure repo.
+This is line for azure repo.

 ### Azure Test Plans <img align="right" src="resources/test-plans-icon-80.png?raw=true">
+This is line for azure repo.
+This is line for azure repo.
+This is line for azure repo.
+This is line for azure repo.
+This is line for azure repo.
+This is line for azure repo.
+This is line for azure repo.
+This is line for azure repo.

 ### <img align="right" src="resources/artifacts-icon-72.png?raw=true"> Azure Artifacts
+This is line for azure repo.
+This is line for azure repo.
+This is line for azure repo.
+This is line for azure repo.
+This is line for azure repo.
+This is line for azure repo.
+This is line for azure repo.
+This is line for azure repo.

 ### Azure Pipelines